• Skip to primary navigation

 Instructions

-• Clean the knuckle under running water.
-Take a sharp knife and score the skin all around.
-Continue to cut the skin in the shape of strips about ½ inch (1.2 cm) apart.
+- Clean 1 pork knuckle under running water.
+Using a sharp knife, score the skin all around, cutting it into strips about ½ inch (1.2 cm) apart.

-• Make a brine: Add salt and sugar to the cold water, and stir well to create a salty solution.
+- Make a brine by adding 1/2 cup salt and 2 Tablespoons granulated sugar to cold 3 3/4 quarts water, then stirring well to create a salty solution.

-• Roast the brined knuckle: Pour a cup of clean, hot water into the baking dish.
+- Roast the marinated knuckle: Pour a cup of hot water into a baking dish.
 Remove the knuckle from the brine and place it meat-side down in the dish.
-Preheat the oven to 250°F/120°C and bake the pig knee for 5½ hours.
-Check occasionally and add a little more water if necessary.
+Preheat the oven to 250 °F and bake for 5½ hours, checking occasionally and adding more water if necessary.

 Notes